waihankan/De-Anza-RMP/README.md

 We welcome contributions!
 Please see our [contributing guidelines](CONTRIBUTING.md) for more details.

+## Privacy
+#### Information Collection and Usage
+We do not collect any personal information or data from users of the Extension.
+Your privacy is of utmost importance to us, and our commitment is to provide a secure and anonymous user experience.

+#### Information Sharing
+Since we do not collect any user data, we do not share any personal information with third parties.
+Rest assured, your privacy is our top priority, and your data remains confidential.

+#### Changes to This Privacy Policy
+We may update our Privacy Policy from time to time.
+Thus, we advise you to review this page periodically for any changes.
+We will notify you of any significant changes by posting the new Privacy Policy on this page.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.